laurentlefort/meeting-minutes/plenary-2020-10-01-AGM.md

   - Secretary
    - to be aborbed into co-chairs, CSIRO providing WebEx

-Arrangement as above voted in chat and voice uninimously
+Nominees as above voted in uninimously with chat and voice indications of "yes" for all attending organisations

 ACTION: Armin to arrange a chair/secretary schedule for future meetings